 Cumin Slow-roasted Shoulder of Lamb with Couscous

-Cumin Slow-roasted Shoulder of Lamb with Couscous from One Pot Wonders by Lindsey Bareham.
-This delicious roast is perfect for any gathering or occasion.
-The addition of cumin makes this easy really different from your normal roast dinner.
+This Cumin Slow-roasted Shoulder of Lamb with Couscous from One Pot Wonders by Lindsey Bareham is perfect for any gathering or occasion.

 It is hard to beat the pleasure of sharing a roast dinner, anticipating the feast as the agonizingly delicious aromas swirl around the house.
 Shoulder of lamb, which tends to be fatty and most people consider difficult to carve, is perfect for slow roasting.
 I learned to cook it in this desert style in Tunisia, although the flavours remind me of the whole roast lamb stuffed with rice I used to have delivered for parties from the Phoenicia, a wonderful but long-gone Lebanese restaurant where, coincidentally, I met Elizabeth David.

 |24 x 36 x 7 cm roasting tin, preferably non-stick|